 Have you been starting to think about Christmas shopping and Black Friday?
-We’re about to enter the busiest shopping period of the year, where the high street will be crammed and online shops will be raided as we get closer to the big day.
+We’re about to enter the busiest shopping period of the year, where online shopping is set to be busier than ever during a second lockdown.

-To give you a head start, we’ve put together an essential shopping guide for 2019.
-It includes the important shopping dates you need to know, along with shopping tactics and tips on avoiding the crowds.
+To give you a head start, we’ve put together an essential shopping guide for 2020.
+It includes the important shopping dates you need to know, along with shopping tactics during a second UK lockdown.
 With a bit of wisdom, you might actually reach the pinnacle of being a Christmas consumer: the stress-free shopping experience.

 - Boxing Day Sales – Thursday 26th Dec

 Whilst the most important sales dates in the UK are Black Friday and Cyber Monday, there are also a few other important dates to consider when planning in your shopping.

 They include the full winter sales period which runs from November to December, though will differ depending on the brand.
 You should also be aware of the dates to stick to when ordering online and the fact that it will be particularly busy in 2020 due to a second COVID lockdown.
 Therefore it's best to order as soon as you can, preferably prior to December where possible to guarantee delivery for Christmas.

 Super Saturday is guaranteed to be a busy day on the high street as last-minute shoppers use the final weekend before Christmas to finish buying presents, whilst the boxing day sales are also busy for those wanting to grab a bargain after the Christmas rush.
 This will be particularly heightened if the second lockdown is lifted, as UK shoppers will have missed out on 4 weeks of high street shopping during November.